albatrox88/albatrox88/README.md

 - 👋 Hi, I’m @albatrox
-- 🥷 Web developer
+- 🥷 Researcher
-- 🌱 I’m currently learning kivy and django
+- 🌱 I’m working on security research
-- 🔥 i am thinking of doing great🤣
-- 📫 How to reach me contact to god for appointment 🤣
+- 📫 if you are willing to know me visit facebook🤣

 <!---
 albatrox88/albatrox88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.